PythonScanClient/PyScanClient/README.md

     python setup.py install --prefix=$HOME

-and then add the resulting $HOME/lib/python*/site-packages directory to your PYTHONPATH.
+and then add the resulting `$HOME/lib/python*/site-package`s directory to your PYTHONPATH.

+Minimal local installation:

+    python setup.py build

+and then add the resulting `build/lib` folder to your PYTHONPATH.

 Uninstall
 ---------